 - You have nice movement together

-- You’re both really enjoying your time and work together
+- You’re both really enjoying your time and working together

 Why?
 Why the same skills?
 Well, all too often, when a leash is clipped to a dog, the person gets super silent and lets the leash do the work.
 Rarely does this go well for the dog, and frankly it’s just not good training.